DevJunghun/DevJunghun/README.md

   💻 I'm a student majoring in software in the Department of Software at Kookmin University.

   📈 I'm interested in data analysis.
-  🤖 I'm interested in deep learing.
+  🤖 I'm interested in deep learning.

 </div>